grommett/blog/clean-promise-chains.md

   return [[isoDate], [average], [sum]];
 }
 ```

 Now that we've got the core logic outside of the Promise chain we can use it anywhere - not just in the Promise.
 Plus this will be a lot easier to test.

 Now for a readable, scalable Promise chain.
 Notice how it reads really well!
+It almost tells the story entirely.
 Also note that if we need to add another transform we can easily add it here without more noise.

 ```js
 function getData() {
   return fetch('someurl')